 Nourishing Children in Catoosa (NCIC)

 The Nourishing Children in Catoosa program, or NCIC, serves eleven schools by providing over 1,300 kids each week with a bagged weekend snack.
 These children, who are often depending on a regularly provided meal at school, are sometimes in need of food each weekend as well.
-Each week, a team of around fifty students and adults come together in the gym on Wednesday afternoons to pack bags for these students.
+Each week, a team of around fifty students and adults come together in the gym to pack bags for these students.